1. How did you come up with the concept of the book?

-Easy answer, it’s the most important part and the beginning of everything!
+Easy answer: It’s the most important part and the beginning of everything!
 It is where all ideas and creation start.
 Whether it be choosing to do something creatively or creating a new relationship.
 Einstein said, “Imagination is more important than knowledge,” even as a scientist he understood this.
 It all starts in the heart, including imagination, and then moves to your head.
-Apple computer understands this at a deep level.
+Apple understands this at a deep level.
 Their products fill a need at an emotional level before a practical level.
-I have had the pleasure of working on many projects for Apple and that philosophy permeates throughout the entire company… from accounting, to marketing.
+I have had the pleasure of working on many projects for Apple and that philosophy permeates throughout the entire company, from accounting to marketing.
 You have to move people to move business and that starts with the heart.

 4. What part do emotions play into the process?

 Generally speaking, emotions play a big role.
 However, over time you can learn to control your emotions in a positive way.
 For instance, there were days when I had to draw cartoons when I wasn’t in a particularly good mood—not exactly a great combination—but as a professional, I learned tricks over the years to overcome that and get the job done.
 In the case of sales and building relationships, you always want to be upbeat and in a good mood.
 But, there are times when I am not in the best of spirits so I go out and “give candy to strangers,” and it immediately puts me in a happy place.
 The point is that everyone has their own boundaries in terms of emotions.
 You need to know what yours are and how to manage them.

 5. What are some of the mistakes you see being made in sales?